rodforrb/text-synth/README.md

-## Project structure from flask-empty
+# Web-based text synthesizer/transcription for audo and files
+Using Flask, sockets, Vosk, Empty

 ## main.py

-Holds your project class definition and factory.
+Holds the project class definition and factory.

 ## wsgi.py

-This is where your project instance lives.
+This is where the project instance lives.

 ## config.py

-Holds most of your configuration, like which extensions to use, which blueprints to load, how looging should work, etc.

-## commands.py

-You can add custom commands to your project here.
+Holds most of the configuration.

 ## extensions.py

-Your extensions are defined and loaded here.
-If you're adding a new extension to your project, might be a good idea to create its instance here (and load it through your configuration).
+Project extensions are defined and loaded here.

+## apps/text-synth/

+Main Python app functionality.

-## mixins.py
+## templates/

-Right now it only has a http mixin for some standard http behavior.
-Useful for vanilla web projects.
-Not so much if you're building a web service.
+HTML templates for Flask.

-## tests/
+## static/

-Project wide non-server dependent tests go here.
+Static files for Flask.